RalkeyOfficial/JurassicHistory/readme.md

 ## Installation and Information

+Download the zip file and extract it in your Minecraft folder.

-Playing this modpack with 8GB+ (8192MB+) RAM allocated is recommended, 6GB minimum.
+NOTE: Playing this modpack with 8GB+ (8192MB+) RAM allocated is recommended, 6GB minimum.

 ---